DataBassGit/AgentForge/docs/Agents/AgentMethods.md

     self.output = self.result
 ```

-**Note**: Like other methods in this class, `build_output` is ripe for an override by [SubAgents](SubAgentCreation.md) who might want to customize the final output.
+>**Note**: Like other methods in this class, `build_output` is ripe for an override by [Custom Agents](CustomAgents.md) who might want to customize the final output.

 ---

 ## Note: Additional Functions

-While the key methods relevant for agent creation have been covered in this section, the `Agent` class imports additional methods from a `Functions` utilities class.
-For those who want to dive deeper into its functionalities, a complete list and documentation of these extra methods can be found in the [Function Utils](../Utils/FunctionUtils.md) Page.
+While the key methods relevant for [Custom Agent](CustomAgents.md) creation have been covered in this section, the `Agent` class imports additional methods from a `Functions` utilities class.
+For those who want to dive deeper into its functionalities, a complete list and documentation of these extra methods can be found in the [Functions](../Utils/FunctionUtils.md) Page.

 ---